 The Patient Safety, Quality, Infection Control and Accreditation team is pleased to announce that two of its members have taken on expanded roles that include leadership of department- and hospital-level initiatives in order to better meet the needs of Brigham and Women’s Faulkner Hospital’s staff and patients.

 Caitlin Manca, MPH, began her career at BWFH as Quality Program Manager, a role in which she demonstrated her skills with data reporting and quality improvement work.
-She was recently named Program Director for Hospital Quality.
+She was recently named Director of Hospital Quality.
 Manca will continue to oversee data reporting and quality improvement work associated with CMS, TJC, MassHealth, Get With the Guidelines and National Surgery Quality Improvement Program measures completed by the Quality team.
 She will now also take on completing the annual Leapfrog survey.
 “It is my job to ensure accurate and timely reporting of measures to ensure the hospital meets the standards measured through surveys like Leapfrog,” she says.
 “These surveys impact publicly reported data and financial incentives for the hospital.”

 Looking for more news from BWFH?
 Go to News to find articles about health, updates to our programs and services and stories about staff and patients.